Top cheap smartwatches that won't break the bank.

 - Up to 13-day battery life

-Smartwatches don’t come much cheaper than the CMF Watch Pro – which comes as a sub-brand for tech upstart Nothing.
+Smartwatches rarely come much cheaper than the CMF Watch Pro – the 2023 debut device from the Nothing sub-brand.
 The build and design are excellent, with a 47mm case and aluminum alloy construction that’s lightyears ahead of rivals at this price.

 That big case houses a lovely 1.96-inch, 410 x 502-pixel resolution AMOLED touchscreen, and again, it’s rare to see a screen of this quality and size on a smartwatch that costs less than $100/£100.

-The only let-downs here are some bugs in the software and heart rate accuracy was also poor in testing – but if those aren’t your focus, this is a great wearable at a top price.
+The only let-downs here are some bugs in the software and heart rate accuracy was also poor in testing.
+However, if those aren’t your focus, this is a great wearable at a top price – just like the second-gen follow-up detailed above.

-- Read our full CMF Watch Pro review
+- Check out our full CMF Watch Pro review

 Pros